luyang1210/StanceDetection_tutorial/README.md

 This lab will walk you through the main basic steps to build a stance detection model.
 To start with this tutorial, you will:

 ##  Data preparation:
  You can use subset of Trump dataset [1] from Daatsetfolder.
-This data contains around 4000 rows labeled with pro, anti stance.
+This data contains around 4000 rows labeled with [pro and anti] stance.

 ## Supervised stance detection
  You can use the script in simple_supervised_model.py to train model using content and network features.